Confluence vs. SharePoint: A comprehensive overview & comparison

 Kenneth Pangan

-But more importantly, we’ll talk about the elephant in the room: how do you actually get the knowledge out of these platforms and into the hands of your team when they need it?
+But more importantly, we'll talk about how you can actually get the knowledge out of these platforms and into the hands of your team when they need it.

 What are Confluence and SharePoint?
 A Confluence vs. SharePoint breakdown